Online Lidar-Only Odometry with Retrospective Refinement of Overlapping Submaps: Method

 For the optimization of the correspondences we use the Gauss-Newton method to minimize

 with the subscript $(\cdot)_{i}$ indicating the iteration of the \ac{icp} algorithm.
 Instead of minimizing the squared distance, a robust kernel

 as proposed in~\cite{chebrolu2021adaptive}, is used to reduce the effect of outliers on the registration.
-Here, the parameter $\tau=\sfrac{1}{3}\,\si{\meter}$ controls the distance beyond which correspondences are considered as outliers.
-Correspondence calculation and optimization are repeated until the convergence of $\Delta\measurement_{i}$, i.e., $||\Delta\measurement_{i}||_2 < 10^{-5}$.
-Between iterations $\set A$ is transformed with the last increment $\Delta\measurement_{i}$.
+Here, the parameter $\tau$ controls the distance beyond which correspondences are considered as outliers.
+It is adaptively chosen based on the magnitude of prior \ac{icp} corrections similarly to~\cite{vizzo2023ral}.

+Correspondence calculation and optimization are repeated until the convergence of $\Delta\measurement_{i}$, i.e., $||\Delta\measurement_{i}||_2 < 10^{-4}$ or until a maximum of $100$ iterations is reached.
+Between iterations the source point cloud $\set A$ is transformed with the last increment $\Delta\measurement_{i}$.
 The final result of the \ac{icp} algorithm is then the product of all increments computed as